wolfdevsllc/rocket-woocommerce-plugin/README.md

 ## Configuration

-1. Navigate to WooCommerce > Settings > Rocket Hosting
+1. Navigate to Rocket.net from WordPress dashboard
-2. Enter your Rocket.net API credentials
+2. Enter your Rocket.net login details
-3. Configure your hosting packages
+3. Configure your hosting packages with WooCommerce products
 4. Set up pricing and allocation limits

 ## Usage